sCrypt-Inc/scryptTS-docs/docs/reference/interfaces/ScriptContext.md

 # Interface: ScriptContext

-ScriptContext contains all the information in the transaction's [preimage][https://github.com/bitcoin-sv/bitcoin-sv/blob/master/doc/abc/replay-protected-sighash.md#digest-algorithm](https://github.com/bitcoin-sv/bitcoin-sv/blob/master/doc/abc/replay-protected-sighash.md#digest-algorithm).
+ScriptContext contains all the information in the transaction's [preimage](https://github.com/bitcoin-sv/bitcoin-sv/blob/master/doc/abc/replay-protected-sighash.md#digest-algorithm).
-The preimage is automatically generated during the user's construction of the transaction, and the user does not need to calculate it explicitly
+The preimage is automatically generated during the user's construction of the transaction, and the user does not need to calculate it explicitly.

 ## Table of contents